 What are Self-signed certificates?

 As noted earlier in order to secure a website using HTTPS we need an SSL certificate.
 Usually to build the trust, the SSL certificate is issued from an authority known as Certificate Authority (CA) like Verisign.
 These CA issued certificates are also known as signed certificates.
-As they are usally issued by verifing the domain authority and business.
+As they are usually issued by verifying the domain authority and business.
 Depending upon which CA is used, the domain is verified and a certificate is issued.
 Verisign and other more trusted CAs will verify the existence of the business in question and the ownership of the domain to provide a bit more security that the site in question is legitimate.

 How to create Self-signed certificates?

 First step to secure your wordpress admin panel using HTTPS is creating a self-signed certificate.
 There are number of tools you can use to generate certificates (openssl, Java keytool, Adobe Reader, Apple keychain).
-We will stick to the most common tool available on linux flavors like Ubuntu – openssl.
+We will stick to the most common tool available on linux flavours like Ubuntu – openssl.
 Let’s get started.

 Step 1: Verifiy is Openssl is installed